simplocms/docs/docs/theme/views.md

 ### Modules

 #### `articles_list/list.blade.php`
-TODO TODO TODO
+This view will be rendered when you will add the "Articles list (TODO: link)" module to the **Grid Editor** and will select "list" option for "View".

+> For more information about **Grid Editor**, please visit [this page](../core/grid-editor.md).

 ### Pages

 #### `articles.blade.php`
-This view is returned in method `getArticlesPageView` of `Theme\Http\Controllers\PagesController`.
-This controller's method shows page of articles and if you want, you can modify `getArticlesPageView` logic how you need for your theme and its specific purposes.
+This view is returned in method `show` of `Theme\Http\Controllers\PagesController`.
+When visitors of your web visit some classic page, this method is called.
+If a user visits a page, which is set as **Page with articles** through [Administration Panel > Settings > General](../getting-started/setting.md#general), then this `articles.blade.php` view is rendered instead of default `page.blade.php` view for classic pages.

 #### `page.blade.php`
-This view is default view file for returning in base `show` method in `Theme\Http\Controllers\PagesController`.
-TODO ...
+This view is a default view for returning in `show` method of `Theme\Http\Controllers\PagesController`, when a user visits some classic page.
+If this page does not have any custom view, it's not set as Page with articles or it's not set as Homepage, then the `page.blade.php` view is just rendered everytime.

 #### `search.blade.php`
-This view is returned in method `index` of `Theme\Http\Controllers\SearchController` and this method contains logic for searching on theme's website.
-Everything here, you can modify how you want, it's completely free to make custom searching logic specific for theme's purpose.
+This view is returned in method `index` of `Theme\Http\Controllers\SearchController`.
+The method contains main logic for searching on a theme's website.
+Everything here, you can modify how you want, it's completely free to make custom searching logic specific for a theme's purpose.

 ### Vendor